dival.reconstructors.odl_reconstructors module

 property iterations

-class dival.reconstructors.odl_reconstructors.LandweberReconstructor(op, x0, niter, omega=None, projection=None, callback=None, **kwargs)[source]
+class dival.reconstructors.odl_reconstructors.LandweberReconstructor(op, x0, niter=None, omega=None, projection=None, callback=None, **kwargs)[source]

 Iterative reconstructor applying Landweber’s method.